jayo86/handbroke-media-server/bootstrap.md

 Setup process for a new server.<br>

-If a 2nd drive's detected, directories will be.
+## Storage info
+### M.2 NVME
 **SABZBD paths:**<br>
 usenet/Downloads/complete<br>
 usenet/Downloads/incomplete<br>

+### 2tb Sata SSD
+If a 2nd drive's detected, directories will be.
 **Jellyfin paths:**<br>
 usenet/tv<br>
 usenet/movies

-If no 2nd drive detected, it will prompt if you want to continue and if yes, will then prompt you where you want to the folders.
+ℹ️ If no 2nd drive detected, it will prompt if you want to continue and if yes, will then prompt you where you want to the folders.

 External NAS can be considered at a later date, but not necessary with a 2tb SSD and redundancy not a priority.
 One day, but today is not that day.